KrumBoychev/gcmon/README.md

-For additional options check the help:
+4.For additional options check the help:

 ```
 $ ./gcmon -h